Tetris27/Tetris27/README.md

-- 👋 Hi, I’m @Tetris27
+- 👋 Karthik
-- 👀 I’m interested in ...
+- Software Engineer (Full stack)
-- 🌱 I’m currently learning ...
+- AI/ML Enthusiast
-- 💞️ I’m looking to collaborate on ...
+- Reach me : Kolikarthik160@gmail.com
-- 📫 How to reach me ...
+-

 <!---
 Tetris27/Tetris27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.